zero-meta/EasyClangComplete/docs/settings.md

 - `~` is replaced by the path to user home directory.
 - `*` when put at the end of folder path expands to all folders in that folder.
 Not recursive.

-!!! warning
-    Project-related settings will only work when your code has a `.sublime-project` file related to it.
-For documentation on using the Sublime Text projects please refer [here][subl-proj].

 ## Using environmental variables
 In addition to the variables described above, you can use your environment